What you need to know about menopause

 “Though we have not done a similar study in Canada, the same is likely true of Canada,” said Yuksel.
 “We need more workplace understanding, just as we do for mental health issues.”

-When women have pre-existing mental health issues, the onset of menopause can be compounded.
+Pre-existing mental health issues can compound the onset of menopause.

-“Maybe they’re doing OK coping with the stresses in their life, and then the hormones come into play, the ‘earthquake’ strikes and they can’t control the mood symptoms they are experiencing,” said Yuksel.
-“But it’s important to remember, it’s not just in your head – there is a physiological reason for it.”
+“Maybe they’re doing OK coping with the stresses in their life, and then the hormones come into play, the ‘earthquake’ strikes, and they can’t control the mood symptoms they are experiencing,” said Yuksel.
+“But it’s important to remember; it’s not just in your head – there is a physiological reason for it.”

 There is also a strong relationship between estrogen and the neurotransmitter serotonin.
-As estrogen falls, it can decrease serotonin levels as well as affect the serotonin receptor, which can lead to depression and other mood problems.
+As estrogen falls, it can decrease serotonin levels and affect the serotonin receptor, leading to depression and other mood problems.

-Women may have worse mood swings during perimenopause, when hormone levels are fluctuating.
+Women may have worse mood swings during perimenopause when hormone levels fluctuate.

 “Women who’ve had clinical depression, postpartum depression or depression linked to PMS in the past may have more mood issues during the menopause,” she said.